Neck Thread Lift in Scottsdale, AZ 85260

 Results last: Around 12–18 months, depending on thread type, skin quality, and individual response.

-Recovery: Most people return to normal activities in 2–4 days; bruising and swelling peak at 24–48 hours and resolve within a week.
+Recovery: Most people return to normal activities in 2–4 days; bruising and swelling peak at 24–48 hours.

-Ideal candidate: Mild-to-moderate skin laxity, intact collagen-producing capacity, realistic expectations.
+Ideal candidate: Mild-to-moderate laxity, intact collagen-producing capacity, realistic expectations.
 Not for significant skin excess — those cases need a plastic surgeon.

 Woman with defined jawline and smooth neck profile — neck thread lift result at Desert Bloom Scottsdale

-How a PDO Neck Thread Lift Works
+How a Neck Thread Lift Works

 PDO neck lift

-Why the Neck Is More Technically Demanding Than the Face
+Why the Neck Is Technically Demanding

 Neck and jawline tightening with PDO threads